Weak opening on the cards on subdued global cues

 SGX Nifty:

-Trading of Nifty 50 index futures on the Singapore stock exchange indicates that the Nifty could slide 151 points at the opening bell.
+Trading of Nifty 50 index futures on the Singapore stock exchange indicates that the Nifty could slump 182 points at the opening bell.

-The Reserve Bank of India (RBI)'s six-member Monetary Policy Committee is scheduled to meet next week during 28-30 September 2022.
+Meanwhile, the Reserve Bank of India (RBI)'s six-member Monetary Policy Committee meeting will begin today, 28 September 2022.
 RBI Governor Shaktikanta Das will announce the MPC decision on 30 September 2022, the last date of the meeting.
 The RBI is widely expected to maintain the balancing act between growth and inflation.

 In the past three policy reviews, the RBI's rate-setting panel has raised 140 basis points in total since May this year.
 Currently, the repo rate, the interest rate at which the RBI lends to the commercial bank, stands at 5.40%.